wustat/rjaf/README.md

 library(rjaf)
 ```

-We use a data set simulated by `sim.data()` under the example section of
+We use a dataset simulated by `sim.data()` under the example section of
 `rjaf.R`.
-This dataset contains a total of 100 items and 5 treatment
+This dataset contains a total of 100 rows and 5 treatment
 arms, with a total of 12 covariates as documented in `data.R`.
 After
-preparing the `Example_data` into training, estimation, and heldout, we
+dividing the `Example_data` into training-estimation and held-out sets,
-can obtain regularized averages by 5 treatment arms and acquire the
+we can obtain regularized averages by 5 treatment arms and optimal
-optimal assignment.
+treatment assignments.

 Our algorithm returns a list named `forest.reg`, which includes two
-tibbles named `fitted` and `counterfactuals`. `fitted` contains
+tibbles named `fitted` and `counterfactuals`.
+The `fitted` contains
-individual IDs, optimal treatment arms identified (`trt.rjaf`),
+individual IDs from the held-out set, optimal treatment arms identified
-predicted optimal outcomes (`Y.rjaf`), and treatment arm clusters
+(`trt.rjaf`), predicted optimal outcomes (`Y.rjaf`), and treatment arm
-(`clus.rjaf`).
-As counterfactual outcomes present, they are also
+clusters (`clus.rjaf`).
+In this example, since we know the
+counterfactual outcomes, we include those under optimal treatment arms
-included in `fitted` as `Y.cf`. `counterfactuals` contains estimated
+`trt.rjaf` identified by the algorithm in `fitted` as `Y.cf`.
+The tibble
-counterfactual outcomes from every treatment arm.
-If performing
+`counterfactuals` contains estimated counterfactual outcomes for every
-clustering, `xwalk` is included, which contains cluster number of
+treatment arm.
+If performing clustering, the tibble `xwalk` is also
-treatment assigned by k-means algorithm.
+returned by the algorithm. `xwalk` has the treatments and their assigned
+cluster memberships (based on the k-means algorithm).

 ``` r
 library(magrittr)